roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 1. Lastly, the _Booking Service_ listens to the _**INVOICE_GENERATED_EVENT**_ this will determine that the booking was successful and it will set the state into _paid_.

-## Compensating (Rollback) Transaction in Choreograhpy pattern
+## WIP: Compensating (Rollback) Transaction in Choreograhpy pattern

-..
-WIP